aaronpriven/Array-2D-pm/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

+# POD ERRORS

+Hey! **The above document had some coding errors, which are explained below:**

+- Around line 269:

+    Unterminated C< ... > sequence